johanberntsson/ozmoo/documentation/manual/manual.md

 Border colour.
 This picks the Z-code colour to use as border colour.
 Special values: 0 = same as background colour (default), 1 = same as foreground colour.
 If the game itself changes the screen colours, as it may do in Z5+ games, values 0 and 1 mean the border changes too.

+    -cc:(Cursor color)
+Cursor colour: This picks the Z-code colour for the cursor shown when waiting for player input.

     -dmdc: (same as -dc but for darkmode)

     -dmsc: (same as -sc but for darkmode)

     -dmbc: (same as -bc but for darkmode)

+    -dmcc: (same as -dc but for darkmode)

 ### Cursor switches

-The color (and shape) of the cursor can also be customized:
+The shape and the blinking of the cursor can also be customized:

     -cb:(delay)
 Cursor blinking frequency. delay is 0 to 9, where 9 is fastest.

-    -cc:(Cursor color)
-Cursor colour: This picks the Z-code colour for the cursor shown when waiting for player input.

-    -dmcc: (same as -dc but for darkmode)

     -cs:(Cursor shape)
 Cursor shape: either of b,u or l; where b=block (default) shape, u=underscore shape and l=line shape.